Top 4 Ways to Backup Windows 10/11 to Network Drive or NAS

 How to Perform Windows 10 Backup to Network Drive

-Three ways to back up Windows 10 to network drive or NAS will be illustrated below, you can use either built-in tools - Backup and Restore (Windows 7) or File History, or the best free auto backup software - AOMEI Backupper Standard.
+Four ways to back up Windows 10 to network drive or NAS will be illustrated below.
+You can use either built-in tools - Backup and Restore (Windows 7) or File History, or the best free auto backup software - AOMEI Backupper Standard or AOMEI Cyber Backup.

 - To backup Windows 10 system to network drive including operating system, systems files, applications, files, etc, try Method 1 using Backup and Restore (Windows 7).

 - To automatically backup files to network drive in Windows 10, try Method 2 using File History.

 - To schedule backup system, disk, partition, or files on Windows 10 or avoid Windows 10 backup not working problem now and then, try Method 3 using third-party software - AOMEI Backupper Standard.
 And it is the easiest method among them.

 - To centrally backup a bunch of Windows 10 PCs, try Method 4 using AOMEI Cyber Backup.

 And you still need to know how to access network drive in different methods before perfoming Windows 10 backup to network drive or NAS.

 #1: Directly access the network drive by typing its IP address and inputting the required Windows credentials.